taircode/newsbias/README.md

 Training in Azure cloud cpu-cluster.
 With more data should switch to gpu.

-Current model is bert-base-cased from pretrained: model=AutoModelForSequenceClassification.from_pretrained("bert-base-cased",num_labels=4).
+Current model is bert-base-cased from pretrained.
 Add option for other models.